vetal-e/documentation/_build/markdown/markdown/backend/entities/migration.md

 Migrations registered in the *oro_migration.pre_up* event are executed before the *main* migrations, while migrations registered in the *oro_migration.post_up* event are executed after the *main* migrations have been processed.

+#### NOTE
+Business Tip

+<a href="https://oroinc.com/b2b-ecommerce/blog/digital-transformation-in-manufacturing/" target="_blank">Digital transformation</a> has been fueled by technologies in core industries such as manufacturing.
+Read more about the role of eCommerce in the technological age of manufacturing.
 <!-- Frontend -->